r0hankrishnan/chrome_extensions/README.md

 # Chrome Extensions
+> This repository is no longer maintained.
+If you are interested in using any of these, please review the code first.
+Also, consider switching to FireFox if you're looking for more privacy and control :)

 A collection of chrome extensions (mostly made iteratively with Chat GPT).
 I am not a great web developer so I let this repository be my compendium of **vibe-coded web dev projects.**

 *Q: This extension seems useful, can you publish it on the Chrome Extension Store?*